baebokchii/BAE_Hyounjin_portfolio/README.md

-# Data Portfolio – Hyounjin Bae
+# Portfolio – Hyounjin Bae

 This repository contains a curated collection of end-to-end data analysis projects conducted using SQL, Python, visualization, machine learning, and dashboard technologies.